-Many people falsely believe that weight gain (and loss) is all about calories and willpower.
+Many people believe that weight gain and loss is all about calories and willpower.

-However, modern obesity research disagrees... and scientists are increasingly pointing their fingers at a hormone called leptin (1).
+However, modern obesity research disagrees.
+Scientists increasingly say that a hormone called leptin is involved (1).

-Being resistant to this hormone's effects (called leptin resistance) is now believed to be the leading driver of fat gain in humans (2).
+Leptin resistance, in which your body does not respond to this hormone, is now believed to be the leading driver of fat gain in humans (2).

-Leptin is a hormone that is produced by the body's fat cells (3).
+Leptin is a hormone that is produced by your body's fat cells (3).

 It is often referred to as the "satiety hormone" or the "starvation hormone."

-Leptin is supposed to tell the brain that we have enough fat stored, that we don't need to eat, and that we can burn calories at a normal rate (4).
+Leptin is supposed to tell your brain that — when you have enough fat stored — you don't need to eat and can burn calories at a normal rate (4).

-It also has many other functions related to fertility, immunity, brain function and others (5).
+It also has many other functions related to fertility, immunity and brain function (5).

-The leptin system evolved to keep us from starving or overeating, both of which would have made us less likely to survive in the natural environment.
+The leptin system evolved to keep humans from starving or overeating, both of which would have made you less likely to survive in the natural environment.

-Bottom Line: Leptin is a hormone that is produced by the fat cells in the body.
-Its main role is regulating how many calories we eat and burn, as well as how much fat we carry on our bodies.
+Summary Leptin is a hormone produced by the fat cells in your body.
+Its main role is to regulate fat storage and how many calories you eat and burn.

-This hormone is produced by the body's fat cells.
+Leptin is produced by your body's fat cells.
 The more body fat they carry, the more leptin they produce (7).

-The fat cells use leptin to "tell" the brain how much body fat they carry.
-Lots of leptin tells the brain that we have plenty of fat stored, while low levels of leptin tell the brain that fat stores are low and that we are at risk of starvation (9).
+The fat cells use leptin to tell your brain how much body fat they carry.
+High levels of leptin tell your brain that you have plenty of fat stored, while low levels tell your brain that fat stores are low and that you need to eat (9).

-This kind of system is known as a negative feedback loop and is similar to the control mechanisms for many different physiological functions... such as breathing, body temperature, blood pressure and others.
+This kind of system is known as a negative feedback loop and similar to the control mechanisms for many different physiological functions, such as breathing, body temperature and blood pressure.

-Bottom Line: The main function of leptin is sending a signal to the brain, "telling" it how much fat is stored in the body's fat cells.
+Summary The main function of leptin is to send a signal telling your brain how much fat is stored in your body's fat cells.